 Born in Denver, Dan was transplanted to Vail where he has lived ever since.
 He attended Red Sandstone Elementary, Minturn Middle and graduated from Battle Mountain.

-Soon after Dan’s return to Vail he began coaching.
-He was named Head Nordic Coach of VMS in 1998 and has coached there since.
-Coaching is a true passion of Dan’s; he enjoys teaching kids the valuable lessons that he has learned throughout his years of coaching and competing.
+Soon after Dan’s return to Vail, he began coaching.
+He was named Head Nordic Coach of Vail Mountain School in 1998, and has coached there since.
+Coaching is a true passion of Dan’s; he enjoys teaching kids the valuable lessons he learned throughout his years of coaching and competing.
 Dan’s goal is to prepare young athletes for the next level of competition whether that is the National Team, Division 1 NCAA or beyond.

 Dan has enjoyed his time with the club program (RMD) and seeing his kids excel to a level that has never been seen in this valley.
 The future for Nordic skiing is very bright in this community and it is great to have SSCV to nurture our goals.